The Enablers in Depth

 Disruption:

-Peter Marocco announces himself to staff as President/CEO, begins dismantling all contracts, places all staff on administrative leave for 30 days
+Peter Marocco announces himself to staff at IAF as President/CEO.
+He then begins immediately dismantling all contracts and places all staff on administrative leave for 30 days to prevent them from interfering or monitoring DOGE’s actions at the agency.

 |